shopsys/monorepo-tools/docs/introduction/monorepo.md

 * **composer.json** - contains the dependencies required by individual packages and by Shopsys Framework.
 It is not generated automatically, so each change made in the `composer.json` of the specific package must be reflected also in `composer.json` in the root of monorepo.
 In monorepo, Shopsys packages are used directly from the directory `packages/`, so there are no requirements of those packages in `composer.json`.
-The exception is the coding-standards package that continues to be installed in the vendor because the current master version of the package in `packages/` is not supported by Shopsys Framework.

 * **parameters_monorepo.yml** - overriding of global variables of Shopsys Framework, which makes it possible to run Shopsys Framework in monorepo